Celebrating our neuro-diverse lives across the region ...

 - We kindly ask that you email, text, or call us in advance, if you are planning to attend for the first time.
 If requested, we can send you meeting flyers and additional information.
 Thank you.

-at a glance, further details below*:-
+(3) APRIL 2026 meetings, at a glance, further details shown below*

-- Middlesbrough: Tuesday 2 DECEMBER - 6-8pm (ish) at Lingfield Ash Meeting Hall, 78 Lingfield Ash, Coulby Newham, Middlesbrough TS8 0SU
+- Middlesbrough: Tuesday 7 APRIL - 6-8pm (ish) at Lingfield Ash Meeting Hall, 78 Lingfield Ash, Coulby Newham, Middlesbrough TS8 0SU

-- Seaton Delaval: Wednesday 10 DECEMBER - 16:00 - 19:00 The North Tyneside and Blyth Valley ADHD Support Group at FOOD FOR THOUGHT (upstairs) 26-28 Astley Road, Seaton Delaval, Whitley Bay NE25 0DG
+- Seaton Delaval: Wednesday 8 APRIL- 16:00 - 19:00 The North Tyneside and Blyth Valley ADHD Support Group at FOOD FOR THOUGHT (upstairs) 26-28 Astley Road, Seaton Delaval, Whitley Bay NE25 0DG

-- Durham: Thursday 11 DECEMBER 6-9pm at Waddington Street Centre, 3 Waddington Street Durham City DH1 4BG
+- Durham: Thursday 9 APRIL 6-9pm at Waddington Street Centre, 3 Waddington Street Durham City DH1 4BG

-- South Shields: Thursday 18 DECEMBER - 6-9pm at Age Concern(ACTS) Dora Dixon House, 29 Beach Road, near the corner of Anderson Street, South Shields NE33 2QU
+- South Shields: Thursday 16 APRIL- 6-9pm at Age Concern(ACTS) Dora Dixon House, 29 Beach Road, near the corner of Anderson Street, South Shields NE33 2QU

-- Sunderland: Friday 19 DECEMBER - 10:00 am to 12:30 at Weights & Cakes, The King's Road, Southwick, Sunderland SR5 2LS
+- Sunderland: Friday 17 APRIL- 10:00 am to 12:30 at Weights & Cakes, The King's Road, Southwick, Sunderland SR5 2LS

 MIDDLESBROUGH: two meetings every month:-